Gabriel-Desharnais/Mapycli/README.md

 ```
 This will return you the **requests** response

 If you want to go threw the basic parsing of the xml file you can use `getCapDict`.
 This variable is a dictionary that contains lists of every tags with their respective values.
 Therefore, the content of every tags with a given label at root level are assembled together in a list and placed in the dict with their label as key.

-If the tag contain other tags the content will be a dict of tags.
+The value stored in the list paired with the key is a tuple of lenght 3.
+The first element is a dict of tags, if the tag has children, they will be stored in this element.
+The second element is a dict of the attributes, the key is the name of the attribute and the value is the value of the attribute.
+The third element of the tuple is the value stored in the tag.

 e.g.
 ``` python